What to Do If Your IP Gets Blocked During Web Scraping

 12 June 2025

-Web scraping is the collection of a large amount of data from one or several websites, which involves frequent requests to the server of that website for the desired information.
-Such traffic can be considered unwanted by site owners because:
+Web scraping involves extracting large volumes of data from one or multiple websites, which inherently requires making frequent requests to the target server for the desired information.
+Website owners often view this automated traffic as undesirable for several critical reasons:

 StableProxy